They’ve been a disruptive force on the internet, spewing hatred through monitor screens for more than a decade.

 Today, online trolling continues, but the only difference is millions of users are engaging in such behavior from all age groups, ethnicities, and genders.

-No matter if it came from a ‘gringo,’ ‘lazy Mexican,’ or even a ‘dark-skinned Asian,’ below are the five types of trolls that roam the cyber world.
+Below are five types of trolls that roam the cyber world.

 The Five Types of Internet Trolls